Skip to main navigation Skip to main content

 Applying the Standards to common Rehabilitation Challenges:

 The NPS has an online library of resources and guides for interpreting the SOI Standards of Rehabilitation for common project challenges.
-These resources are located on NPS's website and linked for your convenience, below.

 A - Z Index of NPS's Preservation Resources and Guides: This website contains information on (almost) every building component and preservation challenge that you may face!
 Search by topic using the NPS's link, below: